 The colon (:) is used to select "slices" from arrays.
 (See Section 8.10.)
 In certain SQL dialects (such as Embedded SQL), the colon is used to prefix variable names.

-The asterisk (*) has a
+The asterisk (*) is used in

 COUNT aggregate function.